When does the Auslander-Reiten translation operate linearly on the Grothendieck group? -- Part I: Introduction

-The situation is more difficult for the module category $\mod A$.
+The situation is more difficult for the category $\mod A$ of finitely generated $A$-modules.
 The Auslander--Reiten translation $\tau_{A}$ on $\mod A$ does not need to be a functor.
-However, inspired by the situation for hereditary algebras one can define the following:
+However, inspired by the situation for hereditary algebras one can define the following.